fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 As information advantages ceased to be a reliable source of above-market performance, clever financial modeling took its place.
-The term [*hedge fund*]{.emphasis} was coined back in 1949, the Harry Markowitz model was published in 1953, and in 1973, the Black-Scholes formula was first published.
+The term [*hedge fund*] was coined back in 1949, the Harry Markowitz model was published in 1953, and in 1973, the Black-Scholes formula was first published.
 Since then, the field has made much progress and has developed a wide range of financial products.
 However, as knowledge of